Financial Policy – Revised January 2022

 - A $30 fee, plus any bank fees incurred, will be charged for any checks returned for insufficient funds.

-As stated above, all fees are due at the time of service.
+- As stated above, all fees are due at the time of service.
 Any charges left unpaid sixty (60) days after the date of service are considered past due.
 In this case, we will make every effort to contact the person responsible for the delinquent balance, and arrange an equitable payment schedule.
 However, if an effort is not made to pay the balance due, it may be sent to a collection agency.
-In this situation, the responsible person will be asked to seek medical care for their child/children elsewhere.
+For situations in which past due balances are not paid, SEBPMG reserves the right to withdraw from the patient’s care.